Why Do Laptops Overheat?

 6. Replace Thermal Paste

-For advanced users: Reapply thermal paste between the CPU and heatsink every 2-3 years.
+For advanced technical users: Reapply thermal paste between the CPU and heatsink every 2-3 years.

 7. Avoid Using on Soft Surfaces